 Yet, one of the most ill-advised trades in organization history delivered Savard to a new franchise while the Rangers were left empty-handed.

 The Makings of an Oshawa Legend

 Savard began making a name for himself in the prospect community when he went from a 57-point season to a whopping 139-points in 1994-95 for his Oshawa Generals, breaking the franchise single-season scoring record.
 He led the league in scoring and his 96 assists were second only to Bill Bowler.
-His five-foot-ten frame and uncertainty in his ability to repeat such a strong season made him a mid-round selection in the upcoming NHL Entry Draft.
+His 5-foot-10 frame and uncertainty in his ability to repeat such a strong season made him a mid-round selection in the upcoming NHL Entry Draft.

 The Rangers were coming off of a lockout-shortened season that saw them get pummeled in the second round of the 1995 NHL Playoffs.
 Still led by the same faces of the 1994 Stanley Cup run, the Rangers were in the process of contending, rather than looking towards stock in the draft.
 That being said, when they saw Savard’s name still on the draft board at 91st overall, they pounced on the high-risk, high-reward player.
 Thankfully, Savard was able to exceed all expectations in the following seasons with the Generals.

 As a second-round selection in the 1993 OHL Draft, Savard wasn’t expected to carry the Generals offense as he did, but his unique playmaking ability and quick acceleration made him quite a threat.
 In his four years with the Generals, the centerman logged 413 points in 238 games, won the scoring title twice, lead the Generals to four straight playoff appearances, and is the franchise in career points.
 He left such a mark on the club that the team’s seasonal top scorer is the recipient of the Marc Savard Top Scorer award.